erich3000/endomondo-exporter/README.md

 # endomondo-exporter
-Exports your endomono workouts grouped by month and year
+Exports you endomono workouts grouped by month and year

 ## Why i wrote this